alldaygzchen/MSSQL_INTRO/note.md

     FROM [AdventureWorks2016].[dbo].[EmployeePhoneDetail] #view

     [additional]
     what is a snapshot.
-Difference between temporary table
+Difference between temporary table??

+    1. A snapshot in SQL Server provides a read-only, static view of a database that is taken at a specific point in time
+    2. Even if the original table is modified, snapshot remains the same
+    3. temp table is not read-only changed.

 7. SELECT FROM WHERE GROUP BY HAVING ORDER BY
 8. sql is not case sensitive